VMU: Third-party memory cards

 The Nexus Memory Card is a third party version of the Visual Memory Unit that features four times the memory of a stock VMU with 800 blocks (4 megabit / 512 kilobytes) but lacks an LCD screen.
 The card is divided into 4 pages each with 200 blocks, each page can be selected using a button on the top left of the card.
 The Nexus Memory Card is slightly larger than the normal VMU and can be connected to a personal computer by USB, Parallel or Serial cable.
 A 3200 block (16 megabit / 2 megabytes) version of the Nexus is also available, but this model has been known to be unstable.

 Nyko released two memory cards for the Dreamcast: the Jumbo Memory Pak X2 with twice the storage as a VMU, and the Hyperpak with four times the storage.
 The Hyperpak could also act as a Jump Pak by setting its switch to rumble mode.

 The Performance Memory Card was a third-party basic memory card with the same 200 blocks of storage as a VMU.
 The Performance Mega Memory Card acted like a 4X Memory Card.
 It used a switch on its back to select the desired memory card "page".
 Unlike other memory cards however, the Performance model had to be removed from the controller before the "page" could be switched.

+In September 2023, following a successful crowdfunding campaign, Dreamware Enterprises released an aftermarket VMU update called the VM2.
+The VM2 features a backlit screen, a rechargeable battery with USB-C support, and MicroSD storage.

 Reception

 In a 10-year retrospective, GamesRadar called the VMU "one of our favorite storage devices".
 They offered praise for the originality of the device, as well its flexibility and commented that newer systems should have revisited the concept.
 However, they lamented that most games didn't find a useful purpose for it and that the device drained batteries quickly.
+In 2024, Time Extension called the VMU "an important evolution of the memory card concept".